bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 Main difference between this version the previous versions:
 - no use of templates: 'views' and 'public' folder have been removed, along with routes displaying express js templates.
 This version's UI is in React JS.
-- testing: testing changed accordingly, given the apis return json responses
+- testing: testing changed accordingly (given json responses) and new tests implemented (previously only signup and login routes were tested)
 - routes: routes have been adapted, and a new route (to get user information) was implemented
 - postman: collections have been added to test the routes using postman